AjayMT/dict.c/README.md

 Return the number of key-value pairs in `d`.

 ### char **keys(dict *d)
 Return an array containing all the keys in `d`.
+You should `free` this.

 ### char **values(dict *d)
 Return an array containing all the values in `d`.
+You should `free` this.

 ### void dict_free(dict *d)
 Properly free `d`.